Programmes with relevance to Child Protection

 - In addition to informing the school authority of those cases where a report involving a child in the school has been submitted to the HSE, the DLP shall also inform the school authority of cases where the DLP sought advice from the HSE and as a result of this advice, no report was made.
 At each meeting of the Board of Management, the agenda includes an item on Child Protection; the Principal shall inform the Board of the number of all such cases and this shall be recorded in the minutes of the board meeting.

 - Athea National School will undertake an annual review of its Child Protection Policy and its implementation by the school.
-A checklist, to be used in undertaking the review (included at Appendix 1).
-The school has put in place an action plan to address any areas for improvement which might be identified in the annual review.
+A checklist, to be used in undertaking the review The school has put in place an action plan to address any areas for improvement which might be identified in the annual review.
 The Board of Management shall make arrangements to inform school personnel that the review has been undertaken.
 Written notification that the review has been undertaken shall be provided to the school community, via the website.
 A record of the review and its outcome shall be made available, if requested, to the patron and the DES.

 - Staff who take classes swimming should make sure that there are two adults in attendance at all times.
 The dressing rooms and pool area should be well supervised.